On the (super)additivity of simplicial volume: Proof of Theorem

 The manifold $N$ obtained in this way is homeomorphic to $M$.
-Hence, if inequality (\ref{eq: superadditivity}) holds for $N$, then it also holds for $M$.
-Notice that $N$ is constructed by gluing embedded pieces, and therefore it remains to show that these pieces satisfy the assumptions of Proposition \ref{prop: superadditivity}.
-Every condition follows easily from the construction, except the fact that $(N_i, N_i\cap \partial M)$ is an admissible pair.
-To this end, we just need to exploit assumption $(1)$ of Theorem \ref{thm: superadditivity, aspherical}.
-In fact, since
+Hence, if inequalities (\ref{eq: inequality superadditivity}) or (\ref{eq: inequality superadditivity, improved}) hold for $N$, then they also hold for $M$.
+Notice that $N$ is constructed by gluing embedded pieces, which satisfy the assumptions of Proposition \ref{prop: superadditivity}. \textbf{As a consequence, throughout the sequel, we always assume that $M_1,\dots, M_k$ are embedded in $M$.} \end{rem}